 I will be updating and adding to the blogs over the coming weeks.
 Rather than simply editing the current blogs, I have decided to add new blogs that show the functionality using the Microsoft Request Service REST API Service.
 The old blogs I have tagged as using the SDK.
 I have left them as they could be a useful reference.

-In my last blog, I introduced you to Verifiable Credentials (VCs) and Decentralized Identifiers (DIDs).
+In my first blog in the series , I introduced you to Verifiable Credentials (VCs) and Decentralized Identifiers (DIDs).
 In this blog, I want to show you how you can issue your own VCs using the Microsoft public preview of their Verifiable Credentials (VCs) service.
-To do this, we will use the Microsoft example apps, which are available on GitHub.
-This series' final blog will look at how DIDs can be anchored in decentralised transaction ledgers using ION and the Bitcoin blockchain.
+To do this, we will use the Microsoft SDK apps, which are available on GitHub.

-Issuing DIDs and VCs with the Microsoft example app and Authenticator (This one)
+Issuing DIDs and VCs with the Microsoft SDK app and Authenticator (This one)